Clearing the air: A guide to smog checks for fleet managers

 •5 minute read

-What is a smog inspection?
+What is a smog check?

-A smog inspection, or smog check, is your fleet’s environmental report card.
-It’s a test performed on a vehicle's engine to determine the volume and type of pollutants it’s emitting.
-The process involves measuring the amount of pollutants released from the exhaust pipe when the vehicle is in operation.
-Regular smog checks offer a window into your fleet’s vehicle engine performance, alerting you to inefficiencies or wear and tear before they escalate into costly repairs.
+A smog check, or smog inspection, is your fleet’s environmental report card.
+It’s a test on a vehicle’s engine to determine the volume and type of pollutants it emits.
+The process involves measuring the amount of pollutants released from the exhaust pipe during operation, including periods of fleet idling.

-While the specific vehicles requiring smog checks can vary by region, generally, gasoline and diesel-powered vehicles—cars, trucks, vans, and buses—are included.
+While the specific vehicles requiring smog checks can vary by region, generally, gasoline and diesel-powered vehicles — cars, trucks, vans and buses — are included.

 What is a smog certificate?

-A smog certificate is more than a bureaucratic formality— it’s your fleet's environmental stamp of approval.
-When you are granted a smog certificate, you’ve verified that your fleet vehicle has passed a smog inspection and is in compliance with environmental regulations set by your local government.
-After a successful smog check, the issuing smog inspection station typically provides the smog certificate, which can often be submitted directly to the Department of Motor Vehicles (DMV).
+A smog certificate is your fleet’s environmental stamp of approval.
+It signifies that your fleet vehicle has passed a smog inspection and complies with environmental regulations set by the local government.

-How often do you need a smog check?
+How much is a smog check?

-What to expect during a smog check test
+What to expect during a smog inspection

 During a smog test, a certified technician will inspect each vehicle in your fleet to determine if they meet the required emission standards.